Sizing Up The Competition: A Guide to Comparing Website Traffic with Competitors

 Another third-party platform offering great insight into your website’s performance and information regarding your competitors, SimilarWeb source information from millions of devices and webpages.

-There is a lot of free data available via SimilarWeb, which isn’t what Ahrefs or SEMrush offer.
+There is a lot of free data available via SimilarWeb, which isn’t what SEMrush offers.
 So, if you’re looking to test-run a site used for comparing website traffic, this is a great one for you to use as you dip your feet into the water.

 To use it, you simply have to enter the URL into the platform’s search bar.
 Then, it’ll provide you with insightful information such as: